-Royal Brompton & Harefield Hospitals Specialist Care is a private patient unit at an NHS Trust.
+Royal Brompton & Harefield Hospitals Specialist Care is the Hospitals' private patients unit.
 These guidelines explain how you can ensure your treatment is paid for.

 Please remember, it is the patient's responsibility to make sure their hospital accounts are paid.
 Some insurers and sponsors may pay the hospital account directly.